-Meg wasn’t even born when her life’s trajectory was set in motion.
-Her great-great-grandfather was a studio portrait photographer in Los Angeles, and her mother a longtime favorite subject of an esteemed Hollywood photographer.
+Meg’s great-great-grandfather was a studio portrait photographer in Los Angeles, and her mother a longtime favorite subject of an esteemed Hollywood photographer.
 Growing up, Meg was enamored with the photographs he took of her parents’ wedding at the Hotel Bel-Air.
 “They were classic black and white photographs,” she says, “deceptively simple in their beauty, ease and intimacy.”

-She was accepted into an internship at auction house Butterfield & Butterfield, evaluating and cataloging historical photographs usually seen in galleries and private collections, followed by several years of working for luminaries such as Academy Award-winning film producer Saul Zaentz, international photojournalist Peter Menzel and National Geographic photographer Charles O’Rear.
+She was accepted into an internship at the auction house Butterfield & Butterfield, evaluating and cataloging historic photographs usually seen in galleries and private collections, followed by several years of working for luminaries such as Academy Award-winning film producer Saul Zaentz, international photojournalist Peter Menzel and National Geographic photographer Charles O’Rear.
 The experiences expanded her understanding of photography as a complex art form.
 “I was – and still am – deeply moved by the tangible nature of film,” she says, “and in awe of the alchemy of the latent image.”

-Eventually she felt powerfully drawn to being back behind the camera herself, although the direction her work took was unexpected considering her background.
+Eventually, she felt powerfully drawn to being back behind the camera herself, although the direction her work took was unexpected considering her background.
 But it made perfect, almost poetic sense.
 A friend, who was a painter, asked Meg to photograph her wedding and offered a painting as payment.
-Meg quickly found her footing and soon turned into one of the most sought-after wedding photographers in the U.S. “Photography is my destiny; it’s in my blood,” she says.”
-“It’s my life’s work.”
+Meg quickly found her footing and soon turned into one of the most sought-after wedding photographers in the U.S. “I’ve always felt that photography was my destiny.
+It’s in my blood.
+Apart from being a mother and having the honor of raising my son, photography has been my life’s work.”

 Meg divides her time between Napa Valley and Los Angeles.